davidrbourke/KCAD/5. Containers/README.md

 ## Environment Variables
-3 ways to set environment variables in Kubernetes
+3 ways to set environment variables in Kubernetes:
 1 - In the Pod or Deployment
 ```
 env: